rhiaro/aseedoncesown/index.md

 A hot spring from deep in the earth joined the stream beneath the tree.
 The ground underfoot, where it wasn't a tangle of solid roots, was moist and warm.

 The very heart of the tree contained many chambers - Saba-Urmra-Calscinthi didn't know how many - each with a shallow pool of gently steaming, cloudy water, channeled through paths formed by the tree's root system from the underground source.

-their way to the parts of Saba-Urmra-Calscinthi's body that needed something.
+Clouds of steam filled the air, obscuring the inner trunk and silhouetting the figures of Enlini-Maqa-Allorasa-Enqo and Inilne-Qama-Allorasa-Semiti.

+Saba-Urmra-Calscinthi followed them along the route they had walked many times before.
+They remembered their first visit, when they were just a plumule, the fear of the steam,of not seeing what or who was around the corner.
+Of being alone in this place without their sibfriends.
+Of wondering if they would come out again.
+Of who they'd be when they came out again.

+It had all been fine of course.
+Mundane, in the end.
+Strange, how the most everyday things can loom so threateningly over a young mind.

+Saba-Urmra-Calscinthi entered one of the chambers with a pool in the center.
+There wasn't much space around the edge; the pair of guides waited outside while Saba-Urmra-Calscinthi stepped into the water.
+It glowed a little, a ghostly greenish white, lit from below by luminescent weeds.
+It was clouded with tiny bubbles and particles, so Saba-Urmra-Calscinthi's hands and feet disappeared from view as soon as they put them down.
+The pool was only just enough for them to submerge themself completely when they lay flat on their back, but could have gone on to the center of the planet for all that was visible.
+Saba-Urmra-Calscinthi lowered themself carefully down, leaned back.
+The bottom of the pool was silt and sludge; a little gritty, but mostly soft, and moulded itself to Saba-Urmra-Calscinthi's form.
+They lowered their shoulders, then head, submerged their ears, then finally their whole face.

+After their last visit here, they could keep enough oxygen in their body for days without a breath, but even without that, the organisms in the water provided what was needed.

+Saba-Urmra-Calscinthi felt the familiar tingle of hyphae on their skin.
+The organisms in the water caressed their body, folding gently around their limbs.
+It was comforting; a return home, a familiar place after a long journey.

+Before the 'duction could begin, Saba-Urmra-Calscinthi's body eeded to be fully healed.
+The brytosphere was always different from here.
+They sank back and emerged in the night sky, surrounded by stars.
+There was no ground underfoot, and Saba-Urmra-Calscinthi's feet moved to mimic walking, but they were held, suspended.

+Farne loomed, enormous, off to one side.
+Far bigger than if they were seeing it from the ground.
+It glowed bright with reflected sunlight, but the sun was nowhere in sight.
+Saba-Urmra-Calscinthi looked down, and beneath their feet the planet of Nem rotated, as if it was turned by their steps.
+Tendrils of silver light found their way to the parts of Saba-Urmra-Calscinthi's body that needed something.
 Their guide was the moon; Saba-Urmra-Calscinthi angled themself to walk towards it.

 They walked and Nem turned, and they slipped out of time.